-4.1 Stormwater Sampling Program
+4.2 Stormwater Sampling Program

-Stormwater samples are designated by the Work Group Report (Appendix A) for collection once annually in odd years at one upstream and one downstream location, relative to the Landa Park Golf Course, in the Comal Springs complex.
-SWCA collected stormwater samples when rainfall amount was adequate to initiate at least a 5% rise at the respective USGS gauging location in the Comal Spring complex.
-SWCA collected samples across the storm-affected stream hydrograph at the rise, peak, and recession limbs of the associated stream hydrograph.
-In general, SWCA used the turbidity and conductivity data from the RTIs at each site as a surrogate for the stream hydrograph due to the immediate availability of the data.
+Stormwater samples are designated by the EAHCP Work Plan (Appendix A) for collection once annually from each spring complex.
+SWCA collected stormwater samples when rainfall amounts were adequate to initiate at least a 5% rise at the respective USGS gauging locations for each spring complex.
+SWCA collected samples across the storm-affected stream hydrograph at the rise, peak, and recession limb of the associated stream hydrograph.
+As with the other sample types, SWCA sampled five locations at Comal Springs and seven locations at San Marcos Springs.
+In general, the turbidity and conductivity data from the

+RTIs at each site were used as a surrogate for the stream hydrograph due to immediate availability of the data.
 Stream hydrograph data is only updated hourly on the USGS website.
 The RTI data is updated every 15 minutes, which provides greater resolution regarding the effect of the storm event on the streams and facilitates quicker sampling response times.
-A graph showing RTI-measured water quality parameters during the storm event is included in Appendix B.
+Graphs showing water quality parameters during each storm event are included in Appendix B.